Simple Soaked Oatmeal Recipe – a Healthy, Real Food Breakfast

 or other natural sweetener to taste

-additional water or cream to create desired consistency
+additional milk or cream to create desired consistency

-1. Stir together oats, warm water, whey, and salt.
+1. Stir together oats, warm water, acidic liquid, and salt.

 2. Cover the bowl and let the mixture sit for 12-24 hours.

 3. Pour mixture into a pot and cook for 20-30 minutes, adding more liquid as needed for desired consistency.

 7. Serve warm with breakfast proteins such as eggs or bacon.